AddapuPraharika/agrobridge-openenv/README.md

 }
 }

-The observation includes:

-Job type
-Required skill
-Task difficulty

 ---

-# Action Space
+## Action Space

 The agent selects a farmer to assign to the job.

-Example action mapping:
+Example actions:

-0 → Assign farmer with cotton farming skill
+0 → Assign farmer with irrigation skill
 1 → Assign farmer with rice farming skill
-2 → Assign farmer with pesticide spraying skill
+2 → Assign farmer with spraying skill

-The agent must select the correct farmer whose skill matches the job requirement.

 ---

-# Tasks
+## Tasks

-The environment includes multiple agricultural tasks with increasing difficulty.
+The environment includes three tasks:

-Easy Task
+Easy — Irrigation
-Irrigation task requiring basic farming knowledge.

-Medium Task
-Rice planting requiring crop-specific expertise.
+Medium — Rice planting

-Hard Task
-Pesticide spraying requiring specialized spraying skill.
+Hard — Pesticide spraying

-These tasks simulate real-world agricultural work scenarios.

 ---

-# Reward Function
+## Reward Function

-The reward function measures how well the agent assigns farmers to jobs.
+Rewards measure how well the agent assigns farmers to jobs.

-Correct farmer assignment
+Correct assignment → reward between **0.5 – 1.0**
-Reward between 0.5 and 1.0

-Partial skill match
+Partial match → reward between **0.2 – 0.4**
-Reward between 0.2 and 0.4

-Incorrect assignment
+Incorrect assignment → reward **0**
-Reward 0

-The agent learns to maximize reward by selecting the correct farmer for each job.

 ---

-# Example Environment Output

-Example response returned by the environment:

-{
-"job": {
-"job": "pesticide spraying",
-"required_skill": "spraying",
-"difficulty": "hard"
-},
-"reward": 0.5,
-"done": true
-}

-This indicates the environment evaluated the agent's action and returned the corresponding reward.

----

-# Deployment
+## Deployment

-The environment is containerized using Docker and deployed on Hugging Face Spaces.
+The environment is deployed on **Hugging Face Spaces** using Docker.

 The project includes:

-Dockerfile
+* Dockerfile
-openenv.yaml configuration
-FastAPI server
+* FastAPI server
+* openenv.yaml configuration
-OpenEnv environment implementation
+* OpenEnv environment implementation

-This ensures the environment can be automatically validated and executed by the evaluation system.

 ---

-# Goal of the Environment
+## Goal

-The objective of the agent is to maximize total reward by learning optimal job assignments between farmers and agricultural tasks.
+The goal of the agent is to maximize reward by assigning the correct farmer to each agricultural task.

-This environment demonstrates how reinforcement learning agents can assist in real-world agricultural labor allocation problems.
+AgroBridge demonstrates how reinforcement learning environments can simulate real-world agricultural labor matching problems.